 \section{Abstract}

 The elastic response of mechanical, chemical, and biological systems is often modeled using a discrete arrangement of Hookean springs, either representing finite material elements or even the molecular bonds of a system.
-However, to date, there is no direct derivation of the relation between a general discrete spring network and it's corresponding elastic continuum.
+However, to date, there is no direct derivation of the relation between a general discrete spring network\blu{, with arbitrary geometry,} and it's corresponding elastic continuum.
 Furthermore, understanding the network's mechanical response requires simulations that may be expensive computationally.
 Here we report a method to derive the exact elastic continuum model of any discrete network of springs, requiring network geometry and topology only.
 We identify and calculate the so-called "non-affine" displacements.
 Explicit comparison of our calculations to simulations of different crystalline and disordered configurations, shows we successfully capture the mechanics even of auxetic materials.
-Our method is valid for residually stressed systems with non-trivial geometries, is easily generalizable to other discrete models, and opens the possibility of a rational design of elastic systems.
+Our method is valid for residually stressed systems with non-trivial geometries, and is an essential step in generalizing active stresses on such discrete systems.
+It is easily generalizable to other discrete models, and opens the possibility of a rational design of elastic systems.